MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step4/mb_and_sd/fit/Readme.md

-# Step 4 - Computing the timescales by fitting the NAD results by an stretched-compressed exponential function:
+# Step 4 - Computing the timescales by fitting the NAD results by an stretched-compressed exponential function

 In order to fit the NAD results to an stretched-compressed exponential function we first need to define it.
 There are various function available but we have adjusted the working fitting code to the stretched-compressed exponential one which is defined as in `func3` in the code.